ALL SAINTS' HOUGHTON REGIS

 On your wedding day you will turn to face each-other as bride and groom; and, holding hands, you will make your promises and receive God’s blessing – to enable you to love and support each other in good times and in bad, and to share in the care and upbringing of children.
 The public and life-long covenant and vows that you will make on your wedding day will be declared and celebrated in the presence of God, your guests, and before witnesses.

-If you would like to get married at All Saints’ Church, the best thing to do is to get in touch with the Parish Office and to visit the church on Saturday mornings between 10:00 and 11:30am for ‘Vestry Hour’ – Father Diego, our Parish Priest, will be happy to help you.
+If you would like to get married at All Saints’ Church, the best thing to do is to get in touch with the Parish Office.
+We will be happy to help you!

 'Clothe yourselves with compassion, kindness, humility, meekness, and patience.